Cannabis in Svalbard

 Cannabis in Svalbard is illegal.
 Practically functioning as ungoverned terra nullius prior to the Svalbard Treaty of 1920, the Arctic Ocean archipelago dominated by glaciers and barren rock, is part of Norway, and hence Norwegian law applies.
 Under it, there is a sliding scale approach to cannabis legislation.
 Possession for personal use, defined as up to 15 grams, is punished with a fine of between roughly 1,500 and 15,000 Norwegian kroner.

-Possession of amounts larger than that is punished by jail, ranging from 6 months all the way up to 21 years.
+Possession of amounts larger than that is punished by jail, ranging from 6 months up to 21 years.
 These laws are enforced by the Norwegian Police Service, the small Svalbard district of which is run by the Governor of Svalbard.

 Context

 With the exception of minor scientific stations, Svalbard has three main permanently inhabited settlements – the administrative capital Longyearbyen, the Russian coal mining town Barentsburg, and the small research settlement Ny-Ålesund.
 As of 1 July 2015, the archipelago's total population is 2,677 people, in addition to large numbers of temporary workers and tourists.
 The use of illegal drugs is a small but growing issue within Svalbard's society, according to the Longyearbyen Community Council.
 While there is reportedly little evidence of an active narcotics trade in Longyearbyen, authorities are encouraged to pay close attention to the increasing liberalization of opinions relating to drug use among Svalbard's youths, and ample amounts of substance abuse prevention measures have been enacted.
 A 2013 survey has shown that cannabis consumption among youths on Svalbard is somewhat lower than among youths on the Norwegian mainland, although certainly still existent.
 Significantly, only 7% of those surveyed stated that a belief that they – if they wanted to – could procure cannabis within a couple of days, compared to 41% of youths on the mainland.